-Prior to completion of the integration in July 2022, UTSA and SSA have a long-standing and shared commitment to expand arts education, learning and public engagement in the San Antonio community.
-Building on that commitment and as initiated by a letter of intent, this collaborative effort will spur cultural and economic growth through the effective use of resources, increase community engagement, generate cross-disciplinary and cross-cultural exchange, and elevate creative literacy through an expansion of teaching and studio space.
+Prior to completion of the integration in July 2022, UTSA and SSA enjoyed a long-standing and shared commitment to expand arts education, learning and public engagement in the San Antonio community.
+Building on that relationship, this collaborative effort spurs cultural and economic growth through the effective use of resources, increases community engagement, generates cross-disciplinary and cross-cultural exchange, and elevates creative literacy through an expansion of teaching and studio space.

-The new school will be organized under the UTSA College of Liberal and Fine Arts, enabling the integration of SSA’s prestigious Bachelor of Fine Arts program, expanded community offerings and partnerships and preservation of SSA’s historic assets.
-It will be anchored at the UTSA Southwest Campus, the historical site of the Southwest School of Art, which occupies several buildings in downtown San Antonio, including the former Ursuline Convent & Academy, which was built in 1851 along the San Antonio River.
+These efforts are organized under the UTSA College of Liberal and Fine Arts, enabling the integration of SSA’s Bachelor of Fine Arts program, expanded community offerings and partnerships, and preservation of SSA’s historic assets.
+Programming will be anchored at the UTSA Southwest Campus, the historical site of the Southwest School of Art, which occupies several buildings in downtown San Antonio, including the former Ursuline Convent & Academy, which was built in 1851 along the San Antonio River.
 The site promotes education and enrichment in close proximity to numerous downtown cultural and arts centers, including the Tobin Center for the Performing Arts.
-For more information, read the full announcement.

 Honoring the Vision